kalthommusa/Udacity-Intro-to-Deep-Learning-Introduction-to-PyTorch/README.md

 ImageNet is a massive dataset with over 1 million labeled images in 1000 categories.
 It's used to train deep neural networks using an architecture called convolutional layers.

+## What is Transfer learning?

+Transfer learning is an optimization approach in deep learning (and machine learning) where knowledge is transferred from one model to another.

+Using transfer learning, we can solve a particular task using full or part of an already pre-trained model in a different task to save time or get better performance.

 ****************************************************************************************************************

 ## This repo contains my reimplementation of [Udacity's Deep Learning with PyTorch](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/intro-to-pytorch) lessons: